-Tramadol for dogs is an opioid painkiller drug used to treat pets who’ve gone through surgery, suffer from osteoarthritis, or experience symptoms of pain associated with other conditions.
-It’s one of the few painkillers that is prescribed to both humans and dogs for treatment.
+Tramadol for dogs is an opioid painkiller drug used to treat pets who’ve gone through surgery, suffer from osteoarthritis, or have pain symptoms from other conditions.
+It’s one of the few painkillers that’s prescribed to both humans and dogs for treatment.

 If your veterinarian prescribes tramadol for use in your dog, follow their instructions carefully.
-An overdose can be life-threatening, and suddenly stopping use of this drug can result in serious withdrawal symptoms.
+An overdose can be deadly, and suddenly stopping use of this drug can cause serious withdrawal symptoms.

 Uses Of Tramadol For Dogs

-Tramadol is used to treat mild to moderate pain symptoms in dogs, and it may be combined with other opioids to treat more severe pain.
-Vet’s commonly prescribe it after surgery and invasive medical procedures.
+Vets use tramadol to treat mild to moderate pain symptoms in dogs, and they may combine it with other opioids to treat more severe pain.
+They commonly prescribe the drug after surgery and invasive medical procedures.

 Vets sometimes prescribe the drug to treat other conditions that cause acute pain, such as injuries.
 Tramadol can also be prescribed for conditions that cause chronic pain, such as cancer or osteoarthritis.

-With chronic use, it may take several weeks for the drug’s positive effects to become apparent, and dogs may eventually build up a tolerance to it.
-For that reason, veterinarians may prescribe other painkillers in addition to tramadol.
+With chronic use, it may take several weeks for the drug’s positive effects to appear, and dogs may eventually build up a tolerance to it.
+For that reason, vets may prescribe other painkillers in addition to tramadol.

 Dosage Of Tramadol For Dogs

-The usual dosage of tramadol to treat pain in dogs is 0.45 to 1.8 mg per pound of body weight given every 8 to 12 hours.
-For treating cancer, this dosage may be given every 6 hours.
+The usual dosage of tramadol to treat pain in dogs is 0.45 to 1.8 mg per pound of body weight given every eight to twelve hours.
+For treating cancer, this dosage may be given every six hours.

-Tramadol comes in 50 mg tablets that you should NOT crush before administering.
-Your veterinarian will be able to help you determine how to measure the proper dosage.
+Tramadol comes in 50 mg tablets that you should not crush before administering.
+Your vet will help you figure out how to measure the proper dosage.
 You should give your dog plenty of water with the tablets, and you can also give the tablets with or without food.

-It is important to follow dosage instructions closely, as overdose can be fatal.
+It is important to follow your vet’s dosage instructions closely, as overdose can be fatal.

 Overdose symptoms include drowsiness, shallow breathing, weakness, fainting, or coma.
-You should contact an emergency vet if you suspect an overdose has occurred.
+You should contact an emergency vet if you suspect your dog has overdosed.

 You should also not suddenly discontinue use of tramadol, as your pet may suffer from withdrawal symptoms, including anxiety, nausea, diarrhea, tremors, or breathing problems.